vivificationLeslie/TiltIllusion/README.md

-# TiltedIllusion
+# TiltIllusion

-This is a simple convolusional neural network trained for tilted illusion
+This is a simple convolusional neural network trained for tilt illusion